ACME Markets Scholarship

 Will support students with evidence of high academic performance, demonstrated financial need and purpose of studying abroad during the summer.

 James Wells Marching Band

 Will support students interested in participating in the WCU Marching Band

 Professor Jana Nestlerode began teaching at West Chester University in 1985, and served as the Criminal Justice Department Chair and as the Criminal Justice Practicum Coordinator from 1996 through 2013.
 In recognition of Professor Nestlerode’s passion for teaching, her leadership within the department, and the many contributions she has made to the program and its students, this endowed scholarship was created.
 Funded by contributions from private donors, the Jana Nestlerode Practicum Scholarship is meant to assist students who will be in enrolling in the capstone course, CRJ 490: Criminal Justice Practicum.

-Applications for the Jana Nestlerode Scholarship should include both the standard scholarship application form and a brief essay describing the applicant’s experiences in the program, the applicant’s goals for the future, how the applicant hopes to use the degree to better the criminal justice system, the applicant’s demonstrated commitment to ethical integrity, and how the scholarship will assist with financial need.
+Applications for the Jana Nestlerode Scholarship require a brief essay describing the applicant’s experiences in the program, the applicant’s goals for the future, how the applicant hopes to use the degree to better the criminal justice system, the applicant’s demonstrated commitment to ethical integrity, and how the scholarship will assist with financial need.
 The criteria for scholarship consideration include:

-- having financed some or all of one’s own tuition through part-time or full-time employment; and
+- having financed some or all of one’s own tuition through part-time or full-time employment

 The monetary award will be made upon confirming that the selected recipient has earned a grade of C or better in CRJ 300 and CRJ 387, and enrolled in CRJ 490 in the Summer session.
 In the event that the prerequisites have not been fulfilled by the end of May in the year in which this award is made, the scholarship will not be awarded.